mgkimsal/RjhRedbean/README.md

 You need to set up your database connection settings.

 Copy

 	vendor/richardjh/rjhredbean/config/local.php.dist

 to

-	vendor/richardjh/rjhredbean/config/local.php
+	config/autoload/redbean.local.php

-and edit the new file with your database settings.
+and edit the new redbean.local.php file with your database settings.

 USING RjhRedbean IN YOUR APPLICATION
 ------------------------------------